material-identity/schema-definitions/README.md

 | Actual    | The measured part of the element as absolute number. |    Yes    |   Yes   |
 | Minimum   | The minimum if defined by the product specification  |    No     |   Yes   |
 | Maximum   | The maxium as defined by the product specification   |    No     |   Yes   |

+WARNING: the minimum value of 0 and maximum value of 100 is no longer enforced by the JSON schema.
+Please ensure that these values are not exceeded, as they will not be flagged by the schema.

 ## Adding a schema definition